Relfos/Dither_Machine/README.md

 Let me know if you find bugs or if you have suggestions to improve the code.

+Plus you can find more of my stuff in my [site](https://lunarlabs.pt).

 And maybe follow me [@onihunters](https://twitter.com/onihunters) :)